reenz/RockPaperScissors/README.md

 ### Areas for development

+* If I had more time I would have added tactical computer player class to always select the ​ choice that would have beaten its last.
+* Properly mocking the player class in GameTest
+* Mock the human input from console and random move of computer player to test the Human and computer Player classes fully.

 ### Extensions

 The following are some of the possible extensions that may be made to the application at a